PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 #### 5.3 Functionality

 The ALU reservation station contains 5 entries for pending operations waiting to be done by ALU.
 The destination field indicates where the computed result should go.

+#### 5.4 Implementation

+We use a specific ALU for each of the reservation station entry.
+So there are `5` ALUs in total.
+The benefit would be the conceptual simplicity, but the drawback would be extra complex routing.

 ### 6 ALU